Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Introduction

 \section{Introduction}

 Autonomous underwater vehicles (AUV) are essential in achieving various underwater missions (e.g., seafloor mapping~\cite{zhang2013general} and underwater structure inspection~\cite{kondo2004navigation}).
 It has been projected that the market size of AUVs will be doubled in the next five years~\cite{AUVreport2020}.
-Particularly, demands for scientific and commercial uses of AUVs is expected to increase significantly, calling for more reliable and energy-efficient AUV platforms\cite{palomer2019inspection}.
+Particularly, demands for scientific and commercial uses of AUVs are expected to increase significantly, calling for more reliable and energy-efficient AUV platforms\cite{palomer2019inspection}.
 To enhance the reliability and the energy efficiency of an AUV, a well-designed control system is of great importance.

-Given that underwater missions typically involve following piecewise linear paths to cover a designated area, studies have been devoted to design path-following control strategies for reliable AUV operations.
+Given that underwater missions typically involve following piecewise linear paths to cover a designated area, studies have been devoted to designing path-following control strategies for reliable AUV operations.
 For example, backstepping techniques~\cite{lapierre2007nonlinear} and model predictive control (MPC)~\cite{shen2018path} have been applied for two-dimensional (2D) path following of AUVs.
-The line-of-sight (LOS) guidance widely used in aerospace and surface vessel applications was adopted in~\cite{caharija2012relative} for 2D AUV path following under ocean currents, and an extension to the 3D path following using LOS-guidance was presented in~\cite{lekkas2013line}.
-Based on the theoretical analysis about path convergence, it has been shown that the above approaches can complete the mission reliably.
-However, the vehicle energy efficiency is not explicitly considered in these control designs.
+The line-of-sight (LOS) guidance widely used in aerospace and surface vessel applications was adopted in~\cite{caharija2012relative} for the 2D AUV path following under ocean currents, and an extension to the 3D path following using LOS guidance was presented in~\cite{lekkas2013line}.
+Although the above approaches can complete the mission reliably, vehicle energy efficiency is not explicitly considered.

-To account for energy efficiency in control designs, optimization has been incorporated to compute vehicle thrusts by minimizing a cost function including the control efforts.
+To account for energy efficiency in control designs, optimization has been incorporated to compute vehicle thrusts by minimizing a cost function, including control efforts.
 For instance, a weighted sum of reference-following error and control inputs was used in~\cite{shen2016integrated,yao2019optimization} for thrust optimization, and an economic MPC (EMPC) was proposed in~\cite{yang2019energy}.
 An energy-optimal path-following control strategy was developed in~\cite{yang2020robust}, which computes yaw angle with LOS guidance law for reduced path-following error and optimizes the vehicle surge speed for energy minimization.
 However, the aforementioned approaches only deal with 2D motion control (i.e., in the horizontal/vertical plane).